Magazine Beach

-Magazine Beach is an American riverside park in Cambridge, Massachusetts.
-It is located on the left bank of the Charles River, across Memorial Drive from Cambridgeport, and opposite Agganis Arena and other Boston University facilities on the far bank.
+Magazine Beach is a riverside park in Cambridge, Massachusetts, United States.
+It is located on the left bank of the Charles River, across Memorial Drive from Cambridgeport.
+The other side of the river has Agganis Arena and other Boston University facilities.

 Magazine Beach is Cambridge's second largest park, being about 15 acre stretching along the river from Pleasant Street to the BU Bridge.
 The park includes a free outdoor swimming pool (Veteran's Memorial Pool) as well as ball fields, exercise equipment, picnic areas, and other typical urban park features.
 The Paul Dudley White Bike Path runs through the park.

 The park's namesake, a gunpowder magazine from 1818, is in the park.
 It is the oldest building in the Charles River Reservation.

 There was a swimming beach at the park in the early and mid 20th century, attracting about 60,000 swimmers in a season, but swimming in the Charles River became dangerous due to pollution, and was forbidden in 1949.

 History

+Early history

 In pre-colonial times, the area of what is now Magazine Beach was a wooded estuary.

 In the 17th century, the Massachusetts Bay Company granted land and other emoluments to one Captain Daniel Patrick, an English veteran of the Dutch War of Independence, as part of an arrangement whereby Captain Patrick would see to the building of fortifications, training of militia, and other defensive measures.
 One piece of land conveyed to Patrick was Captain's Island, at the location of what is now Magazine Beach.
 Captain's Island was a hillock of dry land surrounded by marshes rather than a freestanding island in open water.
 An unfortified watchpost was probably built on the island.